ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 In our example, ``y_pred`` will be the output of our ``decoder`` network, which are the predicted probabilities, and ``y_true`` will be the true probabilities.

+.. admonition:: Using TensorFlow Distributions in loss

-..
-Tip:: If you are using the TensorFlow backend, you can directly use the (negative) log probability of ``Bernoulli`` from TensorFlow Distributions as a Keras loss, as I demonstrate in my post on :doc:`using-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses`.
+   If you are using the TensorFlow backend, you can directly use the (negative) log probability of ``Bernoulli`` from TensorFlow Distributions as a Keras loss, as I demonstrate in my post on :doc:`using-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses`.

-   That is, the following is equivalent to the above definition which instead uses the ``K.binary_crossentropy`` function:
+   Specifically we can define the loss as,

    .. code:: python